Connective Bieberbach groups: Bieberbach groups with trivial center

 \section{Bieberbach groups with trivial center}

 The purpose of this section is to prove Theorem~\ref{thm:a}.

-Auslander and Kuranishi \cite{Auslander-Kuranishi} showed that any finite group is the holonomy group of some torsion free Bieberbach group.
 Hiller and Sah \cite{Hiller} showed that a finite group $D$ is primitive, meaning that it can be realized as the holonomy group of a Bieberbach group with finite first homology group if and only if no cyclic Sylow subgroup of $D$ admits a normal complement.
-It follows that a finite group $D$ is not primitive if and only if it has a cyclic Sylow group isomorphic to a quotient of $D$.
 For instance cyclic groups (including the trivial group) are not primitive but $(\Z/p)^{m}$ is primitive if $m\geq 2$ and $p$ is prime.
-Let us also note that if $D$ is a group isomorphic to an iterated semidirect product
+Recall that as a consequence of Burnside's normal $p$-complement theorem, if $p$ is the smallest prime that divides the order of a finite group, then any cyclic $p$-Sylow subgroup admits a normal complement \cite[p.138, 6.2.12]{Scott}.
+Therefore, if all Sylow subgroups of a finite group $D$ are cyclic, then $D$ is not primitive.